rclone/rclone/MANUAL.md

 ### --rc-web-gui-update

-Set this flag to Download / Force update rclone-webui-react from the rc-web-fetch-url.
+Set this flag to check and update rclone-webui-react from the rc-web-fetch-url.

 Default Off.